What’s going on within your network both from an ingress an egress POV is vital. We’ve updated these tools for 2020.

 Ntop is used to show network usage in real time.
 You can use web browsers like Google Chrome or Mozilla to manage and navigate through traffic information to understand more about network status.
 It monitors and supports protocols like Decnet, DLC, AppleTalk, TCP/UDP/ICMP, (R)ARP, Netbios and IPX.

-p0f is a passive fingerprinting tool that can identify the machines you connect to, machines that connect to your box and even machines that go near your box even if that device is behind a packet firewall.
+p0f is a very effective and well-known passive fingerprinting tool that comes highly recommended. p0f is a passive fingerprinting tool that can identify the machines you connect to, machines that connect to your box and even machines that go near your box even if that device is behind a packet firewall.

 Is P0f Free?

-Use of this tool is free.
+The use of this tool is free.

 Does P0f Work on all Operating Systems?